Chimpicus/MM-Codebreaker/README.md

 My first app design. https://chimpicus.github.io/MM-Codebreaker/

-After a break from programming during the pandemic, due to being a key worker and facing the unprecedented times we have all faced, I'm back with a new learning strategy and a fresh drive in my quest of self development and skill set expansion.
-This is my first project I have built from the ground up and its not much but I'm proud of my progress so far.

 This is a work in progress, a learning tool, and hopefully the first project of many for my portfolio.
 Feel free to leave any comments and constructive criticism.

 The game is based on a puzzle style board game, known as both mastermind and codebreaker.
-I aim to recreate it with a singleplayer experience with multiple difficulties and a colorblind mode.
+I aim to recreate it with a singleplayer experience.

+This is my first project designed and programmed by myself.